cfengine/documentation/bundles-logs-functions-variables/Bundles-for-agent/Bundles-for-agent-0-files-in-agent-promises.markdown

 ```

-**Notes**:

-IPv6 should be harmless to most users unless you have a partially or
-mis-configured setup.

 `portnumber`

 **Type**: int

 **Allowed input range**: `1024,99999`

-**Synopsis**: Port number to connect to on server host
+**Description**: Setting `portnumber` determines the port number to connect to on a server host.

+The standard or registered port number is tcp/5308.
+CFEngine does not presently use its registered udp port with the same number, but this could change in the future.

 **Example**: